wannabeOG/ExpertNet-Pytorch/README.md

 To-Do's for this Project
 ---------------------------------
--[ ] Figure out ways to stablize the training procedure, have isolated the problem to the distillation loss calculation
+-[ ] Figure out ways to stablize the training procedure, have isolated the problem to the distillation loss calculation.
+The problem also arises if the first "expert" has been trained on a lesser number (<10 in my experiments) of epochs.